|(a) Types of supervision include:

 judgment and prudent, ethical behavior of either.

-(M) Should a supervisor become subject to a board disciplinary
+(M) Should a supervisor become subject to a Council

-order, that person is no longer a board-approved supervisor and must
+disciplinary order, that person is no longer a Council-approved supervisor

-so inform all supervisees, helping them to find alternate supervision.
+and must so inform all supervisees, helping them to find alternate

-(N) The board may deny, revoke, or suspend board-approved
+(N) The Council may deny, revoke, or suspend Council-

-supervisory status following a fair hearing for violation of the Act
+approved supervisory status for violation of the Act or rules.
+Continuing

-to supervise after the board has denied, revoked, or suspended board-approved
+to supervise after the Council has denied, revoked, or suspended Council-approved

 supervisor status, or after the supervisor's supervisory status expires,